Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/README.md

 5. To build, use:
 > cmake --build build
-6. Now that the tests are built and dependencies (Google Test) is set up, simply navigate to the build folder using:
+6. Now that the tests are built and dependencies (Google Test) is set up, simply navigate to the build directory using:
 > cd build
 7. Lastly, to run tests use:
 > ctest